yume-chan/ya-webadb/libraries/adb/README.md

 Connect to a device and create a pair of `AdbPacket` streams.

-The backend is responsible for serializing and deserializing the packets, because it's extreme slow for WebUSB backend (`@yume-chan/adb-backend-webusb`) to read packets with unknown size.
+The backend, instead of the core library, is responsible for serializing and deserializing the packets.
+Because it's extreme slow for WebUSB backend (`@yume-chan/adb-backend-webusb`) to read packets with unknown size.

 ## Authentication